huner2/go-sddlparse/README.md

 * Convert the structured format back to SDDL strings
 * Parse SDDL binary data into a structured format
 * Convert the structured format back to SDDL binary data
+* Support for conditional ACEs
+* Support for creating/modifying conditional ACEs

 ## Usage